moltenform/vipercard/vipercard/doc/reference_05_functions.md

 ## selectedText()

-The value of the current selected text.
+The value of the current selected text, or the empty string if there is no selection.

 Examples: